Theoretical study of the ECRIPAC accelerator concept: Conclusion and prospects

 \section{Conclusion and prospects}

 The theoretical study reported in the paper revisited and expanded the current knowledge of the ECRIPAC accelerator concept, highlighting further limitations for the accelerator stability and analyzing the effects that several parameters have on the overall acceleration process.
 Errors in the calculations reported in the original paper~\cite{Geller-ecripac} have been addressed and cross-checked with ~\cite{Bertrand-report1,Bertrand-report2}.
-The correct results are presented in this work. \\ The minimum energy that the electrons must have at the end of the plasma compression phase in order to have a stable ion acceleration during the PLEIADE phase is actually higher than the previously reported limit (Eq.~\ref{eq:ecripac_gamma_min}), due to the increase in the plasma bunch radius and reduction in energy of the accelerated electron bunch.
+The correct results are presented in this work, providing a suitable reference for future investigations on this innovative accelerator concept. \\ The minimum energy that the electrons must have at the end of the plasma compression phase in order to have a stable ion acceleration during the PLEIADE phase is actually higher than the previously reported limit (Eq.~\ref{eq:ecripac_gamma_min}), due to the increase in the plasma bunch radius and reduction in energy of the accelerated electron bunch.
 The existence of a stable acceleration process is also influenced by the maximum and minimum values of the PLEIADE magnetic field profile, a correct PLEIADE magnetic field profile ($\nabla B/B$) and the cavity length. \\ A careful analysis of the effect that each parameter has on the acceleration process has been carried out, distinguishing external fields and plasma parameters.
-It has been noted that larger maximum magnetic fields and shorter rise time for the pulsed magnetic field have overall beneficial effects on the device, keeping in mind some limitations such as technological complications and plasma instabilities.
+It has been noted that larger maximum magnetic fields and shorter rise time for the pulsed magnetic field have overall beneficial effects on the device, keeping in mind the technological and physical constraints related to these quantities.
 On the other hand, the heating frequency of the system must be carefully tuned, due to the presence of both positive and negative effects when increasing this parameter.
 Furthermore, it has been concluded that ECRIPAC is more suitable to accelerate low A/Z ions, and that both a higher number of energetic electrons and a large electron density are extremely beneficial for the ion acceleration, despite possible problems related to wave-plasma interactions.
+These results have been used in a complementary letter~\cite{Cernuschi-ecripac} to propose some practical designs able to accelerate several ions relevant for medical applications.
 It must be emphasized that the current knowledge of the physics behind ECRIPAC considers mostly single particle dynamics, rarely taking into account the effects related to the presence of the full plasma.
 For this reason, an accurate numerical simulation is needed to properly assess and further expand the physics behind ECRIPAC.